mgordo34/Gene_Locus_Map/README.md

 # What you need for this Shiny App:

 -A name for your project

--One contiguous gene pair from any genome (i.e. Mouse, human, yeast, fruit fly) -The chromosomal location of the genes from part 2 -Knowledge of which strand the gene is expressed from (i.e. Forward or reverse)
+-One contiguous gene pair from any genome (i.e. Mouse, human, yeast, fruit fly)

+-The chromosomal location of these two genes

+-Knowledge of which strand the gene is expressed from (i.e. Forward or reverse)

 # Sample data: